-Social media remains one of the most powerful recruiting tools in 2016.
+Social media remains one of the most powerful recruiting tools.
 In fact, a recent study by the Society for Human Resources Management (SHRM) revealed that recruiting via social media is growing, with 84 percent of organizations using it currently and 9 percent planning to use it in the future.
 This is a big jump from the mere 56 percent of organizations that used social media for recruitment in 2011.

 In other words, this recruiting trend is here to stay.